 After rescues, SISHA’s Aftercare and Legal Team of lawyers and professional social workers ensure that victims are placed in quality aftercare facilities providing accommodation, medical assistance, trauma counselling, education and vocational skills training.
+Our team is also here to help you avoid becoming a victim of online gambling fraud.
+If you want to always play safe, visit casino510.com and discover the best Canadian online gambling sites, to start your casino journey with a welcome no deposit bonus, and enjoy playing online casino games without spending a penny.
 To ensure justice for all victims who are willing to pursue legal complaints against their perpetrators, SISHA guarantees access to legal representation through the services of SISHA’s on-staff attorney at law.

 SISHA’s unique staff includes internationally and locally qualified lawyers, aftercare professionals and both Cambodian and internationally trained law enforcement officers.
 All of SISHA’s investigations, aftercare and legal staff collectively have extensive training and experience that meet both local and international standards and requirements.
 Governance and oversight is provided by SISHA’s highly committed international Board of Directors and the SISHA Expert Advisory Group, a diverse range of academics, lawyers, police officials and other influential individuals committed to the elimination of human trafficking and exploitation.